Probus Club of Warragul - Tarago Inc.

 On arrival we were greeted by our volunteer guides; the Museum and its extensive collection is maintained by passionate passed employees who donate their time in keeping the history of what was our first truly Australian Airline.

-After morning tea and a brief overview talk of the museum we split into two group, the first group where escorted into a make shift theatre set up to look like a first-class cabin to view a twenty minute newsreel on the history of the airline.
+After morning tea and a brief overview talk of the museum we split into two group, the first group where escorted into a make shift theatre set up to look like a first-class cabin to view a

 The second group was escorted around the Museum that is set up in timeline from fledgling beginnings in 1948 to evolving into Australian Airlines in 1986 under the stewardship of James Strong.